What You Will Learn

 The Nursing Program at CCM ranks in the Top 10% of associate degree nursing programs in the nation, according to College Factual.

-Curriculum is reviewed and revised annually by expert faculty to ensure the most current and best evidence is the foundation for the core nursing courses.
+Best Evidence – Curriculum is reviewed and revised annually by expert faculty to ensure the most current and best evidence is the foundation for the core nursing courses.
+The rigorous program at CCM is reflected in our NCLEXRN pass rates, which consistently exceed the national average.

-All nursing faculty hold master’s or doctoral degrees and are prepared with extensive current and past clinical experience.
+Faculty – All nursing faculty hold master’s or doctoral degrees and are prepared with extensive current and past clinical experience.

-Nurses are committed to lifelong learning, and we highly recommend graduates to pursue their Bachelor of Science in Nursing (BSN).
+Nurses are committed to lifelong learning, and we highly recommend that all graduates seek their Bachelor’s of Science in Nursing (BSN) from a four-year institution.
 A BSN is not required to practice nursing in NJ, but it will lead to more opportunities for employment and growth within the profession.
+Credits from the CCM Nursing Program are readily transferable at many in-state and private colleges and universities.
+Some four-year institutions may offer an accelerated path from an RN to a master’s degree in nursing.

 - Montclair State University

-- Ramapo College of New Jersey
+- Ramapo College

 - Saint Elizabeth University